ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - If you back hurts ask for a heat pad - they will not give you one unless you ask and it helps so much

 - You will have to really squeeze your nipples to get the colostrum out to feed baby.
 It will hurt.
-Do it.
+Do it

+- Practice your pelvic floor.
+You push backwards, almost like you're having a poo, rather than down

+- Try and rest as much as you can during early labour, you will need the energy

+- Research internal cervix dilation checks, you don't have the have them, they hurt, if you're not dilated enough when you get to the hospital they will send you home - if they don't check they won't know.
+It really hurts.

 <h2>post pregnancy</h2>